AdobeDocs/commerce-merchant-services.en/help/experience-platform-connector/overview.md

 When access is granted:

 1. [Sign in](https://helpx.adobe.com/manage-account/using/access-adobe-id-account.html) to your Adobe account.
-1. Take a look at your [organization](https://experienceleague.adobe.com/docs/core-services/interface/administration/organizations.html?lang=en#concept_EA8AEE5B02CF46ACBDAD6A8508646255).
+1. Look at your [organization](https://experienceleague.adobe.com/docs/core-services/interface/administration/organizations.html?lang=en#concept_EA8AEE5B02CF46ACBDAD6A8508646255).
 The organization ID is the ID associated with your provisioned Experience Cloud company.
 This ID is a 24-character alphanumeric string, followed by (and must include) @AdobeOrg.
 1. Access the datastream workspace and [create a datastream](https://experienceleague.adobe.com/docs/experience-platform/edge/datastreams/overview.html?lang=en).

-The organization ID and datastream will be used when you connect your Adobe Commerce instance to the Adobe Experience Platform.
+The organization ID and datastream is used when you connect your Adobe Commerce instance to the Adobe Experience Platform.

 ## Next steps